(Featured image courtesy of Bob Mahoney/HBO Max)

 Even though she felt incredibly lucky to be on the project, Jackie admitted, “I did everything wrong… I was a young mother.
 Not much sleep.
 Mattress commercial.
 You see where this is going…” The last scene of the day included Goldston’s character and a dog fast asleep on the bed, and she ended up giving one of her most naturalistic performances.
 “I fell asleep!”
 Readers, take this as proof that the mattress really was that good.

 “Being the theater buff that I was, I didn’t go on dates in high school.
 I stayed home and read plays.”
 The theater programs for high schoolers in her small Georgia town were “top notch” and produced multiple other notable television stars, namely Wynn Everett (Agent Carter and Doom Patrol) and Kelli Giddish (Law & Order: Special Victims Unit).
-However, there weren’t many similar opportunities for adults.
-After moving from Georgia to California, Goldston saw her opportunity.
+However, there weren’t many similar opportunities for adults, and Goldston saw her opportunity.
 She took the profits she’d made from the mattress commercial and created the non-profit community theater company CATCo.
 Exploring all sorts of plays and musicals, the company eventually expanded to include a murder mystery troupe and a radio show in the style of classic programs like Abbott and Costello.
 “One of my favorite things was to do the sound effects, creating the boxes that sound like a crash box, just interesting things like that.
 We had a lot of fun with it.”
 Unfortunately, local politics ended up becoming an obstacle, to the point where Jackie just had to say, “No more… [but] we were never in the red, and I’m really proud of that.”

 One of Goldston’s most notable guest performances was her appearance on Amazon’s Tell Me Your Secrets.
 In the thriller, Hamish Linklater plays a convicted rapist who starts to manipulate the protagonists’ lives in dark and shocking ways, eventually kidnapping a woman played by Goldston.
 Despite the pitch black material they were working with, Jackie said, “Hamish is amazing, and what a joy he is to work with… He’s just as natural as can be.
 Every take was like it was a new experience.”
 Because of the nature of the scene, Goldston wanted to keep a certain level of tension between herself and Linklater, so she did her best to stay separated from everyone else on set during downtime, “so I wouldn’t get to feeling comfortable with anyone.”
 Being a naturally talkative and friendly person, Jackie knew that avoiding a certain level of comfort (at least until filming was over) would preserve natural feelings of awkwardness.
 “That’s just one of those things an actor does to make it work for them at the moment.”
 She went on to praise Linklater’s work in the new Netflix limited series Midnight Mass.
 “He is just phenomenal.”

 Across three seasons and two different networks, Goldston has starred in Doom Patrol, the DC Comics-based series that has been hailed by some as the wackiest show on TV (and they’re probably not far off).
-Boasting a cyborg from the ‘80s and a housewife who occasionally melts into goo, the titular superhero team members aren’t your average Justice League.
+Boasting a cyborg from the ‘80s and a former Hollywood star who occasionally melts into goo, the titular superhero team members aren’t your average Justice League.
 One of the leaders of the team is Jane, played by Diane Guerrero.
 Jane is the primary personality of Kay Challis, a woman who developed sixty-four individual personalities as a result of being abused by her father as a child.
 Due to some forced experimentation, each personality also has their own unique superpower, which can either be a help or a danger to the rest of the team, depending on who has control of Kay’s body at the moment (and how mentally stable they are).

 “I’m very smiley, and I love to hug people.
 For me, this character is so stoic and emotionless [that] it’s very hard to do that being the people-lover that I am… I think in my younger years I was more like her, very stoic and serious, but I think as I’ve gotten older, I’ve become a lot more fun.”
 Of course, though, playing an ice queen doesn’t mean that things are the same when the cameras turn off.
 “We have created a little family amongst all the Janes, and it’s all of my sisters and me… We have a lot of fun on set just being ourselves.”
 Goldston highlighted those personal moments off-camera as something to be treasured, the moments that she’ll always remember most fondly from filming.
 “As actors, we’re told, ‘Don’t take your phone in.
 Don’t take pictures,’ but as the series went on, I loved taking photos with all of my cast mates.
 I want a picture with all of the Janes.”